 David once wrote,

-I could hide.
+I could bear that.

 He had his moment of despair, but then he turned to God before hate and vengeance could take control.